Exclusive interviews with leading policymakers that convey the true policy message that impacts markets.

 providing a basic social safety net for the poor, and attempting to repair a

 scarred environment depleted of resources.
-The 19th party congress left little
+The 19th congress left little doubt

-In the medium term, there should be no major shift in policy direction.
+In the medium term, there is expected to be no major shift in policy

-Xi's report as well as comments by his ministers and state media during the
+direction.
+Xi's report as well as comments by his ministers and state media

-week-long congress repeated the country's priorities: supply-side reform; bigger
+during the week-long congress repeated the country's priorities: supply-side

 UBS projected growth would soften slightly in the next two years, because

-only 6.3% is needed to achieve China's goal of doubling its GDP by 2020 from
+only 6.3% is needed to achieve China's goal of doubling its GDP by 2020 compared

-2010.
-But as Xi said, "development is the foundation and key to addressing all
+to 2010.
+But as Xi said, "development is the foundation and key to addressing

 jeopardize employment and hence social stability.